rocky-linux/documentation/docs/desktop/tools/businessapps.md

 The same goes for [Joplin](https://joplinapp.org) and [QOwnNotes](https://www.qownnotes.org/), and [Notesnook](https://notesnook.com), which are fantastic alternatives to Evernote.

-LAre you looking for an alternative to Notion in the Software center?
+Are you looking for an alternative to Notion in the Software center?
 [AppFlowy](https://appflowy.io) or [SiYuan](https://b3log.org/siyuan/en/) might be what you need.

 !!!
 Note